 After much deliberation, our family found an assisted living facility.
 It had a friendly staff, lovely decor, appealing common areas, and gourmet meals.
 The bedroom even had a garden view.
 It was the “perfect place.”
 Who wouldn’t want to live there?
 We were encouraged not to visit for at least a month, being told that Gram “needed time to adjust.”
 Against my better judgement, I listened.
 A few weeks later, during an unannounced visit, I realized that the appearance had been deceiving.

-After a stressful search for help I was introduced to the “small care home” option for our elder loved ones.
-Only six residents with 24 hour assistance, and all the comforts of home.
+After a stressful search for help I was introduced to the option of a bed and breakfast style assisted living.
+This was a licensed small care home consisting of only six residents with 24 hour assistance, and all the comforts of home.
 I was delighted with the level of care and compassion the residents received on a daily basis.

 Sadly, my cherished Grandmother passed away shortly after moving in.
 The seventeen accounts of abuse and neglect she endured prior to her relocation took her life, as it does with many other frail seniors.